Rahul-Bhardwaj206/interactive-skill-tree-builder/README.md

   - Automatic layout with node fitting

 - 🔄 Skill Management
-  - Add new skills with name, description, cost, and level
+  - Add new skills with name, description, and level
   - Set skill prerequisites through node connections
   - Mark skills as completed or incomplete
   - Delete skills with proper cleanup